fatimp/REVAnalyzer/README.md

 python3 -m pip install revanalyzer
 ```

-or you can clone this repository and run from REVAnalyzer folder
+or you can clone this repository and run from local folder

 ```
 python3 -m pip install .